geo-ant/blog/_posts/2020-05-24-variable-projection-part-1-fundamentals.md

 where $$\boldsymbol{r}_w$$ is the _residual vector_.
-When written like this, $$R_{WLS}$$ is called the *projection functional*, which is the  the reason why the method is called  *Variable Projection* (Mullen 2009).
+When written like this, $$R_{WLS}$$ is called the *projection functional*, which is the reason why the method is called *Variable Projection* (Mullen 2009).

 At this point we are almost halfway there.
 Our aim is to minimize the projection functional using a (possibly constrained) minimization algorithm.
 If we want to